 Nu-World is a company incorporated and domiciled in South Africa with subsidiaries in Australia, Brazil, Dubai, Hong Kong and Lesotho.
-The main business of Nu-World and its subsidiaries includes the importing, assembling, marketing and distribution of branded consumer goods including consumer electronics, hi-tech, small electrical appliances, white goods, liquor and furniture.
+The main business of Nu-World and its subsidiaries includes the importing, assembling, marketing and distribution of branded consumer goods including consumer electronics, hi-tech, small electrical appliances, white goods, liquor, furniture and PPE.